adeel26in/goreq/README.md

 cd goreq/src

-go build # or if you don't wanan build a binary just run go run .
+go build # or if you don't want to build a binary just run go run .